-Mark next year's Oceans Festival in your diary, it's always in September, and make sure you get to experience the tastes, aromas, sounds and sights of fresh Coromandel seafood, while the scallops rest in their beds for now.
+Mark the Oceans Festival in your diary, it's always in September, to make sure you get to experience the tastes, aromas, sounds and sights of fresh Coromandel seafood, while the scallops rest in their beds for now.

 Location: Whitianga, The Coromandel.
 New Zealand

 View Ray McVinnie's Perspective on the (former) Whitianga Scallop Festival.